This post may contain affiliate links. Please read my disclosure policy.

 Homemade Beauty Products

 Is your gift recipient one of the millions who suffer from insomnia?
 Blocking blue light at night wearing these glasses while using electronics is a simple fix that can help prevent the melatonin-reducing effects of nighttime light exposure (see this article by Chris Kesser).
 While not the most glamorous accessory you can wear, it is probably one of the most effective.
-I wear mine every night while on the computer, iPad, or watching TV. (* these Swannies are the ones I have now but they are a bit more expensive at $69)
+I wear mine EVERY night while on the computer, iPad, or watching TV.

-I am partial for either Against All Grain's Real Deal Chocolate Chip Cookies or Flame to Fork's AIP Chewy “Chocolate” Chunk Cookies (pictured below – delicious whether you are on Autoimmune Paleo or not)
+I am partial for either Against All Grain's Real Deal Chocolate Chip Cookies or Flame to Fork's AIP Chewy “Chocolate” Chunk Cookies which are pictured below – delicious whether you are on the AIP diet (Autoimmune Paleo) or not

 Contrary to popular belief, you do NOT need a sugar and chemical-filled toothpaste to keep your chompers sparkling and healthy.
-Tooth powders don't prevent the remineralization of your teeth like traditional toothpastes do and I quite prefer the clean mouth feel of the powders to traditional toothpaste.
+Tooth powders don't prevent the remineralization of your teeth like traditional toothpastes do and many quite prefer the clean mouthfeel of the powders to traditional toothpaste.

 Homemade Grain-free Granola

-We are partial to the Pumpkin Pie Flavor Granola by The Spunky Coconut.
+For Paleo, the Pumpkin Pie Flavor Granola by The Spunky Coconut is excellent.
 Wrap it up in a pretty bag, box, or jar and I'm sure anyone who eats would be thankful.

-Another homemade and inexpensive gift, this one is filled with a pre-made hot chocolate mix that your recipient can easily mix with their milk of choice for a tasty warm beverage.
+Another homemade and inexpensive gift, fill a pretty mug with a pre-made Paleo hot chocolate mix that your recipient can easily mix with their milk of choice for a tasty warm beverage.
 See the recipe and get free printable gift tags in my Paleo Hot Chocolate post

 A book about the Paleo diet and lifestyle